 - LDRS 489.02 Leadership and Storytelling (3 credits)

 - LDRS 489.04 Leadership and Film (3 credits)

 - LDRS 489.05 Leadership and Governance (1 credit)

 In addition to the academic component (six academic courses listed above), students are required to take part in a number of co-curricular activities, designed to complement the in-class experience.
 These include:

 An event held each semester in which a featured leadership speaker is sponsored by the Comprehensive Leadership Program.
-This leadership conversation has included leaders from various educational and business institutions in the Inland Northwest including Harold Gilkey, CEO of Sterling Savings Bank, Betsy Cowles, Chair of the Board of Cowles Publishing Co; Fr.
-Spitzer, President of Gonzaga University; Frank Swoboda, Owner of Corner Booth Productions; and Marshall Chesrown, President of Black Rock Development.
+This leadership conversation has included leaders from various educational and business institutions in the Inland Northwest including Jess Walter (New York Times Best-Selling author), Tyler Lafferty (Entrepreneur and Principal of Seven2 and 14Four), Harold Gilkey (CEO of Sterling Savings Bank), Betsy Cowles (Chair of the Board of Cowles Publishing Co), amongst many others.

 Annual Leadership Seminar/Workshop (Fall)

-Each fall semester, the Comprehensive Leadership Program hosts a day-long seminar focusing on a specific aspect of leadership development.
+Each fall semester, the Comprehensive Leadership Program hosts a half-day seminar focusing on a specific aspect of leadership development.
 Previous topics have included leadership and diversity, improv and leadership, and team building skills.

 During the spring semester, the CLP provides an overnight retreat with the goal of building community and developing additional leadership competencies and skills.
-In recent years the topics have included: Emotional Intelligence, Leadership through the eyes of Native American culture, and Leading through Conflict.
+In recent years the topics have included: Unpacking Civic Identity, Emotional Intelligence, Leadership through the eyes of Native American culture, and Leading through Conflict.

 CLP Spring Break Service Trip